 - Factor analysis is a basic tool for researchers seeking to identify the fundamental traits of personality. - Factor analysis builds on the correlation coefficients.
-The correlation coefficient measures the degree of relationship between two variables. - The correlation coefficient can range from: - -1.00 (high negative relationship) to - 0.00 (no relationship) to - +1.00 (high positive relationship).
+The correlation coefficient measures the degree of relationship between two variables. - The correlation coefficient can range from: 0.00 (no relationship) to +1.00 (high positive relationship).